 To Sum It All

-Behavioral assessment helps in determining the personality of a person.
+Behavioral assessment test helps in determining the personality of a person.
 It tailors the characteristics of an individual and the range of traits he possesses.
+Can Machine Learning measure a candidate’s cognitive ability?
+YES!

 For a company, behavioral assessment is a must as that would weed out the desired candidate who is suitable for every situation.